Board-Certified Ophthalmologist, Retina Surgeon

 Since finishing her medical degree and residency, Sarina Amin, M.D, pursued her fellowship in Phoenix and Los Angeles and traveled around the world (Istanbul, Saigon, Bangkok, Montreal), but the Orlando native has now come home to join the distinguished staff of board-certified Ophthalmologists at Central Florida’s Magruder Eye Institute.
-It’s been one of those full circle journeys for Dr. Sarina Amin on the path to find her passion for her Ophthalmology specialty as a Retina Specialist.
+It’s been one of those full-circle journeys for Dr. Sarina Amin on the path to find her passion for her Ophthalmology specialty as a Retina Specialist.

 Growing up in a medical family, the daughter of two pharmacists, Dr. Amin loved science throughout her public-school years.
 She was accepted into medical school right out of high school as part of an accelerated secondary school program with the University of South Florida (USF).
 She left for Tampa after graduation and completed her bachelor’s degree in Biomedical Sciences (summa cum laude) at USF in three years.

-“I loved all the undergraduate coursework – including organic chemistry, biology and biochemistry – that prepared me for medical school,” Dr. Amin explains.
+“I loved all the undergraduate coursework – including organic chemistry, biology, and biochemistry – that prepared me for medical school,” Dr. Amin explains.
 But in my third year, I decided to widen my search and apply to other universities.
-I was offered a full scholarship for the inaugural class in the College of Medicine at the University of Central Florida (UCF) in Orlando.
+I was offered a full scholarship for the inaugural class at the College of Medicine at the University of Central Florida (UCF) in Orlando.
 Since my last name starts with A, I was the first graduate to be awarded the Doctor of Medicine degree in the first class of graduating physicians in that college.”

 Dr. Amin then spent four years at the University of Florida in Gainesville, first for her Internship in Internal Medicine, followed by her Ophthalmology Residency, where, as Chief Resident, she also taught medical students and co-residents.
 Dr. Amin feels very fortunate to have gained a “best-of-both-worlds” experience during her Surgical Vitreoretinal Fellowship, the first half spent at a private practice in Phoenix and the second at an academic practice at the University of Southern California in Los Angeles.
 “It was perfect for me to experience both private practice and the academic environments,” she states.

 Her true ‘calling’ for medicine and caretaking, however, occurred while she was still in high school when both her grandparents became ill.
 “We already spent a lot of time with them.
 They picked my brother and me up and took care of us after school to help our parents out.”
-But once they had a diagnosis, and because of the aggressive nature of her grandmother’s illness, the roles were quickly reversed as the fifteen-year old became one of their caretakers in those after-school hours.
+But once they had a diagnosis, and because of the aggressive nature of her grandmother’s illness, the roles were quickly reversed as the fifteen-year-old became one of their caretakers in those after-school hours.

 Since she was a volunteer at local hospitals and had been around the medical field all her life, she found caretaking tasks were familiar and comfortable.
 For Dr. Amin, those six months with her grandmother were bittersweet.
-“We had looked forward to my getting my driver’s license so I could drive her around to go on adventures together; but instead, as it turned out, I had the opportunity help care for someone who had always taken care of me.”
+“We had looked forward to my getting my driver’s license so I could drive her around to go on adventures together; but instead, as it turned out, I had the opportunity to help care for someone who had always taken care of me.”